SocialMediaLab/Tweets_Sampling_Toolkit/README.md

 # Setup

 1. Install Python3
+2. Install tqdm (progress bar utility): pip3 install tqdm
-2. Place the file(s) you will be working with in a directory with tweet_id_subsets.py.
+3. Place the file(s) you will be working with in a directory with tweet_id_subsets.py and external_sort.py.
 We will be using [this file](https://doi.org/10.6084/m9.figshare.16897018) as an example.
-3. Import tweet_id_subsets and create a file manager object:
+4. Import tweet_id_subsets and create a file manager object:

 ```python